Trout in the Classroom

-Trout in the Classrom is a TU program in which TU members work with classrooms to raise trout.
-Students in the program learn:
+Trout in the Classroom is a Trout Unlimited program in which TU members work with classrooms to raise trout.

 TU chapters work with teachers and generous donors to raise funds for each program (around $1000 per tank).
 Classrooms receive eggs from VDGIF usually in October, and the fish grow to be about 3 inches long by May, when the children release them into VDGIF-approved waterways.